ThinkUpLLC/ThinkUp/docs/source/install/install.rst

 .. image:: imgs/configdb.png

-The second section is where ThinkUp need the details about your database:
+The second section is where ThinkUp needs the details about your database:

 -  Under *Database Host*, enter the address of the server for your database.
 -  Under *Database Name*, type the name of the database you created earlier, *or* the name of the database you plan on